Welcome to Dravida dasa's Padma Productions!

 a reading of chapters 46-90 of the Bhagavatam.
 Highlights

-the Bee," the Lord's pastimes with Srimati Rukmini-devi, King Yudhisthira's
+to the Bee," the Lord's pastimes with Srimati Rukmini-devi, King

-by Srila Prabhupada and His Holiness Hridayananda dasa Gosvami
+Translations by Srila Prabhupada and His Holiness Hridayananda

 One